jgcfyidev/jgcfyi/content/2-Agency.md

 Scott\'s](https://en.wikipedia.org/wiki/James_C._Scott)
-fantastic book, *[Seeing Like a State](https://en.wikipedia.org/wiki/Seeing_Like_a_State)*, in a look at German forestry management practices in the early 19th century.
+fantastic book, *[Seeing Like a State](https://en.wikipedia.org/wiki/Seeing_Like_a_State)*, looking at German forestry management practices in the early 19th century.

 > The utopian, immanent, and continually frustrated goal of the modern